Counterfeit: Businessman admits making fake vaccine passes

-The man in his 60s, who has interim name suppression, pleaded guilty to a forgery charge at Christchurch District Court, admitting counterfeiting a total of 30 My Vaccine passes and supplying them to people around the country.
+The man in his 60s, who has interim name suppression, pleaded guilty to a forgery charge at Christchurch District Court this afternoon, admitting counterfeiting a total of 30 My Vaccine passes and supplying them to people around the country.

+The summary of facts says the man copied the My Vaccine Pass from online and created a false template on his office computer.

+He believed that unvaccinated people were being "unfairly disadvantaged" by being unable to get legitimate My Vaccine passes.

 Police swooped on the property in January.
 When spoken to by officers, he declined to comment.